proofit404/dependencies/docs/why.md

    decision when usage of `request_payment` or `calculate_price` changes.

 But we still have the same problem.
 We can't substitute implementation details of low level code without changing high level policies.
-Let's try...
+Let's try…

 ## Inheritance